 Step 3: Submit the Loan

-The documents you need to submit include latest bank statements, W2s, and paystubs.
+The documents you need to submit, includes the latest bank statements, W2s, and paystubs.
 If you are self-employed, attach your tax returns and asset documentation.

 Step 4: Have the Property Valued

 Your property has definitely changed since you bought it.
 This is why the lender performs an appraisal on the property.
-The role is to determine your loan to value (LTV) ratio, which is the ratio of the unpaid principal against the home appraisal value.
-To be on the safe side, the LTV requires to be 95 percent and below.
+The role is to determine your loan-to-value (LTV) ratio, which is the ratio of the unpaid principal against the home appraisal value.
+To be on the safe side, the LTV is required to be 95 percent and below.
 If you have an LTV of more than 80 percent, you might have to pay private mortgage insurance on the loan.

 The aim of appraisal is also to determine the current market value of the property.
 The lender usually uses the sales comparison approach.
 Here, the lender compares 4-5 properties within a 1-mile radius.
 The properties that are used in the comparison need to have the same square footage.
 The appraiser also checks the property condition, the location, and any upgrades.
 The result of all these is an appraisal report.